manoa-fixed/manoa-fixed.github.io/milestones.md

 Here is the default image :

 Also I added Lorem Ipsum text to the default value of the Description field in the Reports Schema.

+Some things I have learned during this milestone :
+1. Use meteor reset to reset the Meteor database locally.
+Is there an equivalent to reset the database on Galaxy?